How the research gets done.

 3. Quality gates

-Two layers of validation run on every extraction before it enters the public dataset:
+Three layers of validation run on every extraction before it enters the public dataset:

 - Layer 1 (per-extraction): automated checks for quote integrity, scope coherence, schema compliance, and internal consistency.
 Flags surface for manual review before publishing.